 Definition: Cemetery means a facility or land area reserved and dedicated to the burial of the dead and includes a columbarium, mausoleum, mortuary and related maintenance facility.
+A discretionary accessory use might include a crematorium (a facility containing a certified furnace or similar device intended for use in the incineration of human or animal corpses) subject to conditions.

 - 1) Council may require a landscape plan to be submitted as part of the Development Application.
-The landscape plan shall illustrate areas of landscaping in relation to the burial plots and shall identify the location and types of plant species that are to be planted. - 2) It is recommended that a minimum 6 metre wide buffer should be maintained between any lot line of the cemetery and areas designated for burial purposes and, within this buffer, trees and shrubs are to be planted to provide a landscaped screen between the cemetery uses and abutting properties. - 3) A fence should be constructed and erected along all lines of the cemetery - 4) A cemetery use shall receive the approval of the Provincial Government.
+The landscape plan shall illustrate areas of landscaping in relation to the burial plots and shall identify the location and types of plant species that are to be planted. - 2) It is recommended that a minimum 6 metres wide buffer should be maintained between any lot line of the cemetery and areas designated for burial purposes and, within this buffer, trees and shrubs are to be planted to provide a landscaped screen between the cemetery uses and abutting properties. - 3) A fence should be constructed and erected along all lines of the cemetery - 4) A cemetery use shall receive the approval of the Service NL. - 5) A discretionary crematorium is subject to the following conditions: - a.
+A buffer between the crematorium and a sensitive land use such as residential, day care, elementary or secondary school or higher intensity land use, may be required at the discretion of the Council based on the following guideline: - i.
+The buffer between the crematorium structure within the cemetery to the lot line shared with residential or sensitive land use, such as elementary or secondary schools, daycare, should be a minimum of 70 metres unless there are extenuating physical characteristics of the site that would provide natural screening - ii.
+The buffer between other resource uses should be a minimum of 30 metres but may be less if there are extenuating physical characteristics of the site that would provide natural screening; - b.
+All crematory facilities shall be located within an enclosed building that meets building and fire code requirements; - c.
+All applicable local, provincial, and federal laws and regulations shall be met;